NuGet/Home/proposed/2021/BulkRestoreCoordination.md

 - At solution load time, NuGet should be able to remove the sliding window, and rely on reporting information to the customer about potentially delayed restores.
 The frequency and the means of reporting can be determined at a later point.
 - In any non solution load scenario, NuGet can loop through all IVsProjectRestoreInfoSource objects, calling `HasPendingNomination`.
 When the first project reports `true` NuGet will call `WhenNominated` on that project.
 There is no need for NuGet to call `WhenNominated` on all pending projects.
 It is likely that by the time the project in question has nominated, other projects would be done as well.
 If NuGet called `WhenNominated` at least once, then we'd need to check whether any projects have updated since then.
 In most relevant scenarios, this should never trigger another round of waiting for NuGet.
 If it does, it can be reported as a consideration.
+- `HasPendingNomination` on the implementer's side (project-system) must be *very fast*, as it'll be called frequently and often.
+This is expected to be design time build version comparison.

 #### Measuring success